Shilajit for Liver & Kidney Health — What Research Says

 Is shilajit safe for the kidneys?

-For people with healthy kidneys, shilajit at recommended doses is generally safe.
+For people with healthy kidneys, shilajit at recommended doses is usually safe.
 Avoid if you have CKD, active kidney stones, or are on dialysis.

 Can shilajit cause kidney stones?

-Pure, filtered shilajit contains minimal oxalates. but, people with a history of calcium oxalate stones should hydrate well and consult a doctor before using.
+Pure, filtered shilajit has small oxalates. but.
+People with a history of calcium oxalate stones should hydrate well and consult a doctor before using.

 How much shilajit is safe daily?

-300 to 500 mg of pure resin daily is the standard range for adults with normal liver and kidney function.
+300 to 500 mg of pure resin daily is the standard range for adults with normal liver and kidney work.

 Can shilajit interfere with liver medications?